JMKS87/crypto_analyzer/README.md

 ### Setup
 1. Copy .env.example to .env
+2. `git submodule update --init` [optional, if you have access to TradingView library]
-2. make build
+3. make build
-3. make manage.py CMD=migrate
+4. make manage.py CMD=migrate
-4. make up
+5. make up
-5. Service should be up @ localhost:8000
+6. Service should be up @ localhost:8000